aayushdugar/AakashYantra/README.md

- # vivaan-is-falcon
+ # the falcon project
-Hello World, We are  Vivaan Ghosal and Aayush Dugar trying to develop
+Hello World, We are  Vivaan Ghosal and Aayush Dugar trying to develop an affordable NVI system.

 Developing our falcon agricultural idea,